kiba/Writings/for_science/chp19_cultural_exchange.md

 "Your world doesn't have the grimm nor the space monsters the Sidonians called the Gauna.
 Yet it's not totally a utopia, isn't it?"

 "Sidonia is absolutely more of a utopia than either Remnant and Earth.
 On Earth, we have lot of issues, a lot of it of our own making.
-There's a whole host of prejudices that the people of Remnant would be quite horrified to learn of.
+For example, there's a whole host of prejudices that the people of Remnant would be quite horrified to learn of.
 We discriminated on the basis of the color of their skin, their sexuality, their religion, and even their gender."

 "I don't understand."